Singapore Airlines’ world’s longest flight: What it’s like to fly 18 hours in the back of the plane

 Speaking to journalists at the SIA Training Centre the morning of the inaugural flight, Captain S L Leong said the A350-900ULR, which is more fuel-efficient than its predecessor, is as quiet as the A380 and a “dream” aircraft.

-“It is everything that a pilot wants in an aeroplane,” said the veteran pilot, who was behind the stick during take-off and will take it again during landing.
+“It is everything that a pilot wants in an aeroplane,” said the veteran aviator, who was behind the stick during take-off and will take it again during landing.

 The flight in a nutshell: There are 17 crew members, including four in the cockpit and 13 in the cabin.
 There are 150 passengers in two classes - Business and Premium Economy.